 Theses are interdisciplinary in methodology.

 Given that our majors take some of their courses in “traditional” disciplines, what exactly do we expect of you in the way of an interdisciplinary thesis?
-We expect that you will use your training in Women and Gender Studies / Gender and Sexuality Studies to enlarge or transform the perspective that a traditional discipline might bring to bear on a problem.
+We expect that you will use your training in Gender and Sexuality Studies to enlarge or transform the perspective that a traditional discipline might bring to bear on a problem.
 Interdisciplinary methodology requires keen awareness of how approaches and methods used in traditional disciplines may be linked advantageously to conduct scholarly inquiry.
 Indispensable steps in designing an interdisciplinary methodology involve delineating the approach and methods drawn from each discipline; explaining how they related, complement and/or expand the other(s); and, discussing how their combination fosters inquiry into a particular topic.
 This interdisciplinary design, then, offers the researcher a strategy and tools that are appropriate to the topic and to the central question or idea which is being studied.
 The methodology section of your thesis should be as detailed as possible; it may help to draw on notes and reference material from INDS 250 (“Methods and Modes of Inquiry”).

 Note: all students planning research involving human subjects or participants must submit their work to the Bates College Institutional Review Board unless their research plan meets the criteria for exemption outlined on the Bates IRB website.